 For the square, measure a length the same as the width of the wood.
 Remember the principle of nominal dimensions: "Nominal dimensions" is a fancy way of saying that even though this board is called a one-by-six, it’s not actually 1” x 6”.
 The board started out 1” x 6”, but it was planed down and made smooth during the process of preparing it to be sold.
 All that prep work means the board shrunk slightly, so this board is actually closer to 3/4” x 5 1/2”.
 Because wood is organic and can grow and shrink, it’s best to measure your specific board so you have accurate measurements—in other words, don't assume that a board called a one-by-six will actually measure 1" x 6".

-For the hexagon (3 5/16”), print out this template and cut it out.
+For the hexagon (3 5/16”), print out this template (make sure to measure it once it's printed as some printers will automatically scale the template to fit the page) and cut it out.
 Lay out the template on your board.
 The hexagon shape should line up with the edges of the one-by-six.
 Trace the shape onto the wood.

 Step 4: Cut paper towel holder wood base